italia/daf-mappa-quartiere/README.md

 To do so, the following changes can be made:
 * *input*: files currently in `/data/output` should be made available in DAF and the _UnitFactory_ class in `src/models/factories.py` has to be updated to fetch the data via API rather than reading from local file.
 Current file specifications for each city are defined in `references/city_settings.py`: this could be made redundant once API calls are available.
-* *output*: the _JSONWriter_ class currently saves json output files locally; it should be updated to push the data to the API and update the data server.
+* *output*: the _JSONWriter_ class currently saves KPI output files in JSON format locally; it should be updated to push the data to the API.
+The _UnitFactory_ has a method to export unit geojson with attendance estimates: once the unit geojsons are online, a specific API call to update attendance estimate could be implemented.

 ## Use